Seven AI tools for brilliant Facebook Ad campaigns

 Imagine you could find out which images and text are more appealing to your lookalike audience for a Facebook ad campaign, or a marketing email, without having to guess at random.

-Pomegranate uses machine learning trained from images previously seen by humans in different contexts.
+Conect uses machine learning trained from images previously seen by humans in different contexts.
 This helps the model to identify which tags are positively correlated, and which are negatively correlated with human engagement.

-Pomegranate is also fantastic for designing Facebook Ads, because you can use it to optimise and improve both images and copy.
+Connect is also fantastic for designing Facebook Ads, because you can use it to optimise and improve both images and copy.

 The PRO version (coming soon) will also allow users to pick up images and text that are a better fit for different personality types.